Intrigue (solitaire): Variations

-In the closely related Salic Law the foundations are only built upwards from Ace to Jack.
+In the closely related but much older game of Salic Law the foundations are only built upwards from Ace to Jack.
 When a King becomes exposed in the tableau it is permissible to transfer the end-card of a column to it as a temporary reserve; under this rule the game can often be completed successfully.
 Also closely related is Fairie Queen.